Istio is a popular service mesh with below functionalities:

 - You have already provisioned or imported a Kubernetes cluster using the controller

-In this example, we will be using demo profile.
+In this example we will be using Rafay's Catalog feature to install Istio addons.

 - Login into the Web Console and navigate to your Project as an Org Admin or Infrastructure Admin